bwoneill/Folor-Base/misc/CalCup1/MissionReports/vsCobraTie.md

 ### First Defense: T-30:00 to T-27:15

-Losses: All shields and 20% hull on Alpha, All shields and 60% hull on Bravo.
+Losses: All shields and 20% hull on Alpha; all shields and 60% hull on Bravo; Chua twice; Ranger and Wolfen once each.

-Kills:
+Gains: Destroyed raider (90 s) and one kill each on Chukomojo, Sitka, and Drake.

 T-29:35 - Bwoneill (ion fighter) drops the shields on the Raider and evades Von Karajan (bomber) until T-29:00.